JacquelynGarcia/RecipeAnalysis/README.md

 | `salt`            | int64       |
 | `sugar`           | int64       |
 | `water`           | int64       |

-These data types ensure that the dataset is properly formatted for analysis and modeling.

 ### Results
 Our cleaned DataFrame contains 234,429 rows and 24 columns.
 Below is a preview of the first 5 rows of the cleaned DataFrame: